-Anglo-Saxon name Covedale comes from when the family resided in the village of Coverdale in Yorkshire.
+The Anglo-Saxon name Covedale comes from when the family resided in Coverdale, a dale in the far east of the Yorkshire Dales, North Yorkshire.

 Early Origins of the Covedale family